smaugho/taskqueue-mcp/README.md

   - From `not started`: Can only move to `in progress`
   - From `in progress`: Can move to either `done` or back to `not started`
   - From `done`: Can move back to `in progress` if additional work is needed
-- A task cannot skip states (e.g., cannot go directly from "not started" to "done")
-- When a task is marked as "done", the `completedDetails` field is required
+- When a task is marked as "done", the `completedDetails` field should be provided to document what was completed
 - Approved tasks cannot be modified

 These rules help maintain the integrity of task progress and ensure proper documentation of completed work.

+### Usage Workflow

+A typical workflow for an LLM using this task manager would be:

+1. `create_project`: Start a project with initial tasks
+2. `get_next_task`: Get the first pending task
+3. Work on the task
+4. `mark_task_done`: Mark the task as complete with details
+5. Wait for approval (user must call `approve_task` through the CLI)
+6. `get_next_task`: Get the next pending task
+7. Repeat steps 3-6 until all tasks are complete
+8. `finalize_project`: Complete the project (requires user approval)

 ### CLI Commands